gramineproject/graphene/Documentation/quickstart.rst

 #.
 For more complex examples, see :file:`Examples` directory.

-Quick Start with SGX support
+Quick start with SGX support
 -------------------------------

 Graphene-SGX requires that the FSGSBASE feature of recent processors is enabled